Integral characterization for Poincar\'e half-maps in planar linear systems: Introduction

 where $a$, $T$, $D$ are real numbers, says that the following assertions are equivalent: \begin{enumerate} \item[a)] $y_1$ is the image of $y_0$ by means of a Poincar\'e half-map, \item[b)] $y_0,y_1\in\mathbb{R}$ satisfy $y_0 \, y_1\leqslant 0$ and

 for three concrete values of constant $c\in\mathbb{R}$.
 Here, $\operatorname{PV}$ stands for the Cauchy Principal Value defined at \eqref{eq:PV}. \end{enumerate} Notice that the Cauchy Principal Value is only necessary for the case $a=0$, where the integral is improper and divergent due to a singularity at the origin.
-For the sake of rigorousness, conditions for the existence of the Poincar\'e half-map and the integral must be added to the domains of variables $y_0$, $y_1$ and to the values of the parameters.
-Moreover, the three values of $c$ depend on the parameters and the relative location of the Poincar\'e section and the equilibrium of the system, if exists.
+In the interest of rigor, conditions for the existence of the Poincar\'e half-map and the integral must be added to the domains of variables $y_0$, $y_1$, and to the values of the parameters.
+Moreover, the three values of $c$ depend on the parameters and the relative location of the Poincar\'e section and the equilibrium of the system, if it exists.

-The formal statement of the main result needs the definition of concepts, development of ideas and establishment of preliminary results that are sequentially presented in this manuscript for the sake of better understanding.
-Its proof is a direct consequence of the reciprocal results Theorem \ref{th:implicaderecha} and Theorem \ref{th:implicaizquierda}.
-Furthermore, in this second theorem an integral expression for the flight time is also given.
+The formal statement of the main result needs the definition of concepts, development of ideas, and establishment of preliminary results that are sequentially presented in this manuscript for the sake of better understanding.
+Its proof is a direct consequence of the reciprocal results given in Theorem \ref{th:implicaderecha} and Theorem \ref{th:implicaizquierda}.
+Furthermore, in this second theorem, an integral expression for the flight time is also given.

+The basic idea behind our approach to characterize the Poincar\'e half-maps is very easy and it can be sketched as follows (the details are given in the next sections).
+Divide the linear vector field that defines the system by a suitable function (namely, an inverse integrating factor) to get an orthogonal conservative vector field.
+Choose any $y_0, y_1\in\mathbb{R}$ such that $(0,y_0)$ and $(0,y_1)$ are connected by a piece of an orbit of the system, $y_0 y_1\leqslant0$, and the closed curve formed by this piece of orbit and the segment joining $(0,y_0)$ and $(0,y_1)$ is a Jordan curve.
+The integral of the orthogonal vector field along this Jordan curve may take just three values that do not depend on $y_0$ and $y_1$.
+They just depend on the relative position between the Jordan curve and the equilibrium point of the system.
+Following these simple steps, a nice and manageable integral implicit equation for the Poincar\'e half-map has been obtained.

+Naturally, this idea can be also extended to non-linear systems.
+As we have said in the previous paragraph, the only requirement is the existence of a suitable inverse integrating factor that allows the obtention of a reasonable integral implicit equation.